 Comparing Klaviyo Conversion Tracking and Google Analytics

-Because Google Analytics uses pixel tracking and Klaviyo uses data directly from your database, it's likely the analytics between both services won't align.
+Because Google Analytics uses pixel tracking and Klaviyo uses data directly from your database, it's likely the analytics between both services won't exactly align.
 In general, Klaviyo is much more accurate than Google Analytics.

 Here are a few common scenarios where Google Analytics and other pixel-based tracking systems will not record a conversion: